Tati Zaqui: Personal life

 Zaqui is bisexual, and came out openly in 2015.
 In a 2016 interview she stated she was "dating someone", later revealed to be her life-long idol MC Kauan; they announced their engagement in February 2018, but eventually broke up six months later.
 In 2019 she admitted to have had a brief affair with Neymar during the Carnival season, claiming it "was good"; subsequently, she would also have affairs with Gabriel Jesus, surfer Gabriel Medina, funk singers MC Don Juan, MC Orochi and Biel (the latter a decision she "later regretted"), and Mayla Araújo, sister of Big Brother Brasil 17 contestant Emilly Araújo.

 Throughout 2019 Zaqui dated footballer Yan, brother of Yuri, who played for Santos and Audax.
 From 2022 to 2023 she was in an on-again-off-again relationship with actor and fellow A Fazenda contestant Thomaz Costa; they broke up definitely after she reported Costa for several domestic violence allegations.
+As of September 2025 Zaqui is in a relationship with entrepreneur Mateus Oliveira; later that year in November she announced she had suffered a miscarriage while pregnant with her first child from Oliveira.

 In July 2016 she was forced to cancel a performance after being admitted to an hospital under suspects of a viral disease.

 On November 30, 2020, Zaqui had to undergo an emergency surgery after suffering from symptoms of endometriosis.

 In the aftermath of her conversion to Evangelicalism in 2023, Zaqui announced on May 29, 2024, on her social media that she was nine months sober following a self-described "marijuana addiction" which, according to her, lasted for the past nine years.